How BlackBerry Can Save Its Infotainment Business

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: If BlackBerry announces an Android powered infotainment system, then I am a buyer of BBRY in the ~$10 range.
+Additional disclosure: Investing in BlackBerry is highly speculative.
+Do your own due diligence.
+If however BlackBerry announces an Android powered infotainment system, then I am a trader of BBRY in the ~$10 range.